sara-bouchenak/TITANIA/README.md

 ## Contributing

-TITANIA is designed to be modular an flexible so adding features is meant to practical and simple.
+TITANIA is designed to be modular and flexible so adding features is meant to practical and simple.

 ### How to Extend TITANIA